zachweinberg/songtree/README.md

 # Song Tree

 A database of songs backed by the Spotify API.
-Read and leave comments on your favorite songs!

 ### Motivation